 A person-centred and flexible approach will support engagement for both males and females, recognising different help-seeking behaviours and support needs.

-The service will be delivered in a way that promotes dignity and respect for all service users, reducing the risk of unequal treatment or adverse impact based on gender.
+The service will be delivered in a way that promotes dignity and respect for all service users, reducing the risk of unequal treatment or adverse impact based on sex.